 But prior to this decision taken as part of the public consultation on the Gronda, the company – in order to obtain a full assessment - asked Despe to conduct a feasibility study.
 This study has been updated in recent weeks and forms part of the proposal to demolish and rebuild the Bridge submitted to the Special Commissioner.

 Plans to demolish the Morandi Bridge, dating back to 2001, were, therefore, never drawn up in response to concerns regarding the bridge's safety, but always in relation to construction of the Gronda.

-In relation to the article entitled "Unrest amongst Genoese management employees", the Genoa Stretch Management of Autostrade per l'Italia considers it important to inform readers of the newspaper of the fact that, following the Morandi Bridge tragedy, it has implemented a series of actions to manage the new road network situation which has been created within the Genoa area to maintain its employees' working conditions.
+[as of 13 October 2018] In relation to the article entitled "Unrest amongst Genoese management employees", the Genoa Stretch Management of Autostrade per l'Italia considers it important to inform readers of the newspaper of the fact that, following the Morandi Bridge tragedy, it has implemented a series of actions to manage the new road network situation which has been created within the Genoa area to maintain its employees' working conditions.